-The first dish was a glass of ant-infused gin.
-Next was a shot glass of warm cricket consomme, then an hors d'oeuvre of cockchafer butter and herb crisp.
+The first dish was a vial of ant-infused gin, followed by a shot glass of warm cricket consomme, then an hors d'oeuvre of cockchafer butter and herb crisp.
 A cockchafer is a giant beetle.

-The insects were not visible in the final products but were hidden.
-Some were pureed into batters, and some juices were extracted.
+The insects were not visible in the final products but were artfully hidden, pureed into batters, and their juices extracted.

 "We didn't want to just put a bug on a salad and say, 'Voila!'
-We wanted to know, can we extract interesting flavors, new textures, aromas and turn it into something delicious?" said Christophe Mercier.
-He is an instructor who helped organize the event.

-"This is the first time that insects have been cooked at the Cordon Bleu," Mercier said with a smile.
+We wanted to know, can we extract interesting flavors, new textures, aromas and turn it into something delicious?" said Christophe Mercier, an instructor who helped organize the event.
+"This is the first time that insects have been granted access to the Cordon Bleu," Mercier said with a smile.

-At the school's entrance, a welcome table was decorated with flowers and bowls of bugs - crickets, silk worms, bamboo worms and live water bugs.
+At the school's entrance, a welcome table was decorated with tropical flowers and bowls of bugs - crickets, silk worms, bamboo worms and live water bugs.

-The event was inspired by local eating habits in Southeast Asia.
+The idea for the event was inspired by local eating habits in Southeast Asia.
 In Thailand, many people eat fried insects as snacks.

-Mercier and his colleagues wondered if they could learn from the locals.
+This lead Mercier and his colleagues to wonder if they could learn from the locals.

-"You have to have a really open mind," said Roberto Flore, head chef at the Nordic Food Lab.
-The lab started a project called the "Deliciousness of Insects" in 2012.
-It was invited by the Cordon Bleu to work with its recipes for the seminar.
+"You have to approach this with a really open mind," said Roberto Flore, head chef at the Nordic Food Lab.
+The lab started a project called the "Deliciousness of Insects" in 2012 and was invited by the Cordon Bleu to work with its Bangkok chefs this week and help develop the recipes that were presented at the seminar.